OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

     }
 }
 ```

 The "number" will be from 1 to 10 respectively.

 ### Description

-1. Verify if VLAN was queried sucessfully
+Verify if VLAN was queried sucessfully:

- a.
+ - a.
 Execute the GET request over "/rest/v1/system/bridges/bridge_normal/vlans?depth=1;name=Vlan-<number>" for each VLAN added.
- b.
+ - b.
 Verify if the HTTP response is `200 OK`.
- c.
+ - c.
 Verify if the HTTP response is not empty.
- d.
+ - d.
 Verify if the HTTP response contains one VLAN.
- e.
+ - e.
 Verify if the retrieved VLAN name is correct.

 ### Test result criteria
 #### Test pass criteria